hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/191__Srinath_Vedagarbha.md

 >>
 >> What is anubhava siddha is you as a physical body (upaadi) is limited.
 >>
-> ​Physical body is seen, but wrongly taking oneself to be the physical body
+> Physical body is seen, but wrongly taking oneself to be the physical body
 > is naisargika.
 The physical body not being conscious is also known.
 One's
 > being conscious is also known by anubhava.
 >